Updated October 9th, 2018.

 That’ll do it.
 Click “Done” at bottom right and you are back in business.

 For your pleasure and education, I’ve prepared a slide-show of phony virus warnings that I collected in the last few hours.
 Get familiar with them so you’ll recognize things like this in the wild.
 Pay attention to the URLs where shown and notice how they try to fool you.

-If you think you really might have malware, get the free Malwarebytes Anti-Malware program.
+Click here to read my article about removing adware and malware from your Mac using the free Malwarebytes program.
 If you think you really might have a virus, use VirusBarrier (part of Intego’s Internet Security suite).